upcoming events

 • Go to the Prothonotary’s Office (first floor courthouse).
 Using the Case Number or defendant's name find out what Judgments and Liens may be against the property.
 You may want to pay a professional to search this information for you.
 You would then know that you will not have any surprises if you are the highest bidder.

-• Go to the Tax Claim Office in the Courthouse, 1st floor.
+• Go to the Tax Claim Office in the Courthouse, first floor.
 Using the Map Number find out if there are any delinquent taxes due on the property.
 Delinquent taxes will be paid out of the winning bid.

 • Call the local tax collector for the Borough or Township where the property is located.
 Ask for any Current Year taxes that may be due as they will be your responsibility.